 At the corner of 13th and Spruce, The Corner Bar has been a happening gathering spot for the past 20+ years among locals and travelers alike.
 On a sunny day, the patio is the place to be!

-Happy hour runs from 3 to 6 p.m. daily with discounted draft beers, wines, cocktails, and light bites, but the bar also has a full all-day food menu and weekend brunch.
+Happy hour runs from 3 to 6 p.m. daily with discounted draft beers, wines, cocktails, and light bites, but the bar also has a full food menu and late-night eats.

 As for drinks, there are rotating draft beer taps, canned domestic and imported beers, wines by the glass or bottle, mocktails, frozen drinks (also available without alcohol), and seasonal and classic cocktails.
-Try the Conrner Bar Martini, made with Colorado-made Breckenridge Vodka and garnished with blue cheese stuffed olives!
+Try the Boulder Mule made with Colorado-crafted Breckenridge Vodka!

 Reserve your table at The Corner Bar